semperos/shortcut-repl/docs/pages/Piped Lisp.md

-- Given the focus of `sc` as an interactive CLI, the language and its built-in functionality have been designed to support that.
+- ## Overview
+	- Piped Lisp (PL) is a custom, interpreted, small Lisp-like language that is the sole means by which to leverage `sc`
+	- PL has been designed syntactically with a shell-like interactive terminal in mind.
+- ## Syntax
+	- PL is a minimalist Lisp:
+		- Parentheses are used _only_ to denote invocations, and are optional except within function definitions.
+		- No macro system.
+		- No traditional `cons` cells, etc., all programs are parsed into Dart lists.
-- Parentheses are optional.
-The `|` pipe character can be used to pass the result of one expression as the first argument to another.
+	- The `|` pipe character can be used to thread the result of one expression as the first argument to the next, akin to Clojure's thread-first macro `->`.
-- Numbers, strings, lists, and maps evaluate to themselves.
+		- Example: `(* 3 (+ 1 2))` -> `+ 1 2 | * 3`
+		- You can use `_` in a top-level expression to have the value from the previous expression threaded there, rather than as the first argument, equivalent to using Clojure's `as->` like `(as-> value _ ,,,)`
+			- Example: `(/ (+ 1 2) 3)` -> `+ 1 2 | / _ 3`
+	-
-	- Numbers support integer and floating point representations, relying on Dart's semantics for mathematical operations.
+	- Numbers support integer and floating point representations, and are wrappers around Dart's numbers (Dart's built-in `num.parse()` produces the underlying numeric value).
+		- TODO Examples of PL numbers
-	- Strings are a wrapper around Dart's strings.
-Syntactically, they must be surrounded with double quotes `"`.
+	- Strings are sequences of characters or escape codes delimited by double quotation marks `"`.
+		- TODO Examples of PL strings
+	- Symbols
+		- Initial character must match this regular expression:
+		- Subsequent sequence of characters must match this regular expression:
+		- TODO Examples of PL symbols
+	- Dotted symbols
+		- A symbol with a leading dot, for example `.epic_id`
+		- These are similar in purpose to Clojure keywords, see the ((627e5f09-6ec8-4f66-9bab-fd17cf30846b)) section below for details.
-	- Lists are a wrapper around Dart's lists.
-They support any combination of `sc` data types as members.
-Syntactically, a list is surrounded by square brackets `[]`.
+	- Lists are sequences of expressions delimited by square brackets `[]`.
+		- TODO Examples of PL lists
-	- Maps are a wrapper around Dart's maps.
-They support any `sc` value as keys and values, but any map that will be sent to Shortcut's API must be JSON compatible (e.g., keys that are trivially serialized to strings).
-Syntactically, a map is surrounded by curly braces `{}` and requires no further syntax to distinguish entries.
+	- Maps are even-numbered sequences of expressions delimited by curly braces `{}`.
+Maps require no further syntax to distinguish entries.
+		- TODO Examples of PL maps
-- Commas are considered whitespace.
+	- Commas are considered whitespace, so you may use them to separate values in lists or entries in maps if desired.
-- Expressions may be written on multiple lines as long as it's clear the parser should continue (e.g., unclosed parenthesis at line's end).
+	- Expressions may be written on multiple lines, as long as the parser can unambiguously decide that it must continue to the following line to have a syntactically valid program (e.g., unclosed parenthesis at line's end).
 	- Functions are written using one of two syntaxes:
 		- `%(example %1 %2)`
 			- These can be suffixed like `%1-some-arg` for better readability as long as the number portion is correct.
 		- `(fn [a b] (example a b))`
+			- This syntax also supports naming the function: `(fn example-fn [a b] (example a b))`
+- ## Semantics
+  id:: 627e5f09-6ec8-4f66-9bab-fd17cf30846b
+	- Piped Lisp is an _embedded DSL_, meaning its source is parsed and interpreted using the semantics of the runtime of the host language (Dart).
+	- Numbers, strings, lists, and maps evaluate to themselves.
+	- Functions
+		- Function definition
+			- Use the syntax specified above.
+			- Function definitions do not currently support self-recursive calls.
+			- Function definitions do not currently support adding help text.
+A possible future extension of PL will involve supporting arbitrary map metadata on functions, wherein documentation will be one of multiple metadata entries.
+				- TODO Implement metadata support in PL
+		- Functions are **invoked** when evaluated, unless passed as an argument to another function.
+Use the idiom of `(value your-fn)` to unambiguously get the function as a value.
+			- `me` invokes the function bound to the symbol `me`
+			- `def myself value me` binds the function value `me` to a new symbol `myself`
+			- `def me-cached me` or `def me-cached (me)` assigns the _return value_ of invoking the `me` function to `me-cached`.
+	- Numerics
+		- PL numbers are simple wrappers around Dart numbers.
+		- Numbers are parsed using Dart's `num.parse`, so that controls the underlying numeric value for mathematical operations.
+		- All arithmetic operations leverage Dart's built-in operators.
+	- Strings
+		- PL strings are simple wrappers around Dart strings.
+		- Strings support the following escape sequences mapping to the following code points:
+			- `\n` -> 10
+			- `\r` -> 13
+			- `\f` -> 12
+			- `\b` -> 8
+			- `\t` -> 9
+			- `\v` -> 11
+		- Other more advanced escape patterns that Dart itself supports are not implemented at this time.
+	- Lists
+		- PL lists are wrappers around Dart lists.
+		- Lists are just data, not code.
+Parentheses are used to specify invocations of invocable things; parentheses are _not_ used to write literal lists.
+		- Unlike Dart lists, PL lists **do** support meaningful equality checks via `=`.
+If all values being compared are lists, and if all items are `=` and in the same order across those lists, then `=` returns `true`.
+		- PL lists **do not** currently support _comparison_ and thus cannot be sorted.
+This may be extended to match Clojure's comparison semantics for vectors in the future.
+	- Maps
+		- PL maps are wrappers around Dart maps.
+		- Map keys may be any PL value.
+			- However, any maps that are used for calls to the Shortcut API must be JSON-compatible, meaning that their keys must be trivially serializable to string values.
+- Evaluation Environment
+	- A single global environment is available to top-level programs and within function definitions.
 	- New global bindings can be introduced with `def`
 		- `def a 42`
 		- `def my-fn value (fn [] 42)`
-		- Without `value` here, the function would be invoked immediately.
+			- _NB: Without `value` here, the function would be invoked immediately.
+See above discussion about functions._
-- Evaluation
-	- Functions are invoked eagerly in many positions.
-	- Function invocation can be explicitly performed with parentheses, e.g., `me` vs. `(me)`
+	- Currently, you can overwrite any existing binding.
+Take care that you don't overwrite a built-in one you need.
-- Help Documentation
+- Documentation within the Language
-	- Evaluate `?` to see all bindings.
+	- Evaluate `?` to see all current bindings.
-	- Evalute `? <function-name>` to see detailed help for that function.
+	- Evaluate `? <function-name>` to see detailed help for that function.
+	- Evaluate `? "example"` to search through both the names and the help text of available functions.